What Is a Security Operations Center?

 - Collaboration

-- SOC teams often collaborate with IT, legal, and management teams to ensure that security issues are handled effectively and that the necessary actions are taken to prevent future attacks.
+- SOC teams work with IT, legal, and management groups to fix security problems and take steps to stop future attacks.

 - Continuous Improvement

-- After an incident is handled, the SOC conducts a post-mortem analysis to learn from it and improve processes, tools, and training to better handle similar threats in the future.
+- After solving a security problem, the SOC reviews what happened to learn from it.
+They improve their tools, methods, and training to handle similar threats better in the future.

 What Does SOC Stand For?